 ACPE Credit Policy

 Your official record of ACPE credit will be generated through the CPE Monitor System.
 The certificate printed from this website after completing the evaluation for this activity is for personal tracking purposes only.

 Eligibility for pharmacy credit is contingent upon the successful completion of a post-test and/or evaluation for each activity or session attended.
 Please note that you must complete the activity evaluation within 60 days of a live activity or within 60 days of beginning the evaluation for an enduring activity.
 Under ACPE Policy, NACCME will not be able to report your activity completion to CPE Monitor after this 60-day period.

 After successful completion of the post-test and evaluation form online at www.naccme.com, participants may immediately print their documentation of credit.

 Participants who have successfully completed the live version of this activity are not eligible to receive credit for this enduring material.

 Date of last review: November 21, 2015

 Release date: June 28, 2013

 There is no fee associated with this activity.

-North American Center for Continuing Medical Education, LLC (NACCME) is accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.
+In support of improving patient care, North American Center for Continuing Medical Education (NACCME) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.